-2.1 Our Anti-Money Laundering (AML) Proactive Supervision team carried out an AML inspection at Adams Burrows, to assess its compliance with the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulation 2017 (MLRs 2017).

-2.2 The Proactive Supervision team identified AML control failings in relation to the firm's policies, controls and procedures (PCPs) being non-compliant and a lack of client and matter risk assessments (CMRAs) on client files.

-2.3 This resulted in a referral to our AML Investigations Team.
-During the investigation, historic breaches of the Money Laundering Regulations 2007 (MLRs 2007) were identified too.
+- 2.1 Our Anti-Money Laundering (AML) Proactive Supervision team carried out an AML inspection at Brown & Co.
+Solicitors, to assess its compliance with the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulation 2017 (MLRs 2017). - 2.2 The Proactive Supervision team identified AML control failings in relation to the firm's firm-wide risk assessment (FWRA), policies, controls and procedures (PCPs), client and matter risk assessments (CMRAs), customer due diligence measures (CDD) and source of funds. - 2.3 This resulted in a referral to our AML Investigations Team, resulting in the allegations detailed below.